walmartlabs/linearroad/GENERATEDATA.md

 ```
 You should now have PostgreSQL setup with an appropriate user and database along with the proper Perl modules.
 To test database connectivity modify the included *test.pl* file to point to the new database connection:
 ```
-DBI->connect("DBI:PgPP:dbname=test", "root", "")
+DBI->connect("DBI:PgPP:dbname=test", "<linux username>", "")
 ```
 and insert a `print $dbh;` statement after the connection statement to test for connectivity.
-If something prints the connection should be good.
+If it prints something like DBI::db=HASH(0x138f1a0) the connection should be good.

 ### Running the script
 To start the data creation process you primarily edit two files: